 Bridal showers are named as such because the event’s purpose is to shower the bride-to-be with love and gifts in preparation for married life.
 While the gift-opening is the main part of a bridal shower, its itinerary consists of other activities that make it an unforgettable day.

-In general, the itinerary of a bridal shower includes the following: a meal, some games, opportunities for socialization, and the bride-to-be opening her gifts.
-A bridal shower is held four to eight weeks before the wedding day and usually lasts between two to four hours.
+In general, the bridal shower schedule includes the following: a meal, some games, opportunities for socialization, and the bride-to-be opening her gifts.
+The bridal shower timeline suggests the event should be held four to eight weeks before the wedding day and usually lasts between two to four hours.

-Three examples of a bridal shower itinerary are given below, followed by a comprehensive checklist for planning a bridal shower itinerary.
+Three examples of a bridal shower itinerary are given below, followed by a comprehensive checklist for planning a bridal shower itinerary template.
 Lastly, tips and points to remember during the process of planning a bridal shower are also provided.

 Sample Bridal Shower Itineraries and Schedules

 |12:30 – 1:00 p.m.||Wait for the guests to arrive|

 |1:00 – 1:30 p.m.||Serve food to the guests and let them mingle|

 |2:15 – 2:30 p.m.||Award the game winners with prizes, serve dessert|

 |2:30 – 3:00 p.m.||Let the bridal party and guests make a toast for the bride-to-be|